Viraj-Joshi/Gradient-Descent/README.md

 Once this is done, and relevant comparisons between the three are made, optimizations such as momentum and Nesterov accelerated gradient are will be made.

-TODO: Derivation of gradient and explanations for acceleration and momentum.
+TODO: explanations for acceleration and momentum.

 With time, do ADAGRAD.